PelionIoT/edge-resource-manager/README.md

 # Edge Resource Manager

-The Edge Resource Manager adds LwM2M resources to an Edge device at runtime
+The Edge Resource Manager adds LwM2M resources to an Edge device at runtime.

 It achieves this by communicating to edge-core using the gateway resource manager REST API.